Centre for Equal Opportunities and Opposition to Racism: Directors

 On 1 February 2016 Els Keytsman and Patrick Charlier were appointed co-managers of Unia.
+Currently, Els Keytsman De Ronne and Patrick Charlier are directors of Unia.

 Board of directors

 Unia's board of directors is made up of 20 members plus a representative from the German-speaking Community (for matters relevant to that community).
 Members are appointed on the basis of their expertise, experience, independence and moral authority and are drawn from the academic world, law, civil society, social partners, etc.

 Shaireen Aftab et David Quinaux were elected chairpersons of the Board of Directors on 20 May 2021.